 Process: Agile/Scrum, ITIL, Prince2

-Identified and analyzed issues in IVS-R, wrote requirements, specified small and large changes, and managed third parties (offshore in the USA and India) implementing changes.
+Identified and analyzed IVS-R issues, created requirements, specified changes, and managed third parties (offshore in the US and India) implementing them.

-At Facilicom as project manager for building an employee portal for Axxicom Home Care.
+At Facilicom as Project Manager building an employee portal for Axxicom Thuishulp.

-The portal needed standard CMS functions (news, blogs, forums, manuals, view/download) and allow employees to ask Axxicom and their managers questions via request forms.
+The portal included CMS features (news, blogs, forums, manuals, view/download) and request forms for employees to ask questions to Axxicom and their managers.

 Environment: Citrix, .NET, MS SQL Server, C#, SwordFish CMS, XML, XSD, SOAP, API, nearshore development